 50. Tiger Watercolor Tattoo

 The watercolor tattoo technique is a striking one.
 It is a brilliant blend of vibrant colors that closely resemble how the ink would dry on a canvas.
 The appeal of this style is that it does not use heavy outlines or fine detailing and can make your chosen design pop against your skin.
 It can also be done in almost any design or added to the background of a more detailed piece for an interesting contrast.
 The drawback is that watercolor pieces can often be time-consuming to complete and expensive.
-They will also fade faster than traditional tattoos because of the lack of outlines.
+They will also fade faster than traditional tattoos because they lack outlines.

 51. Tiger with Crown Tattoo